8base/Documentation/docs/backend/8base-console-graphql-api-queries-record-list-query.md

 ---
 id: '8base-console-graphql-api-queries-record-list-query'
 sidebar_label: 'Record List Query'
+redirect_from: '/backend/graphql-api/queries/record-list-query'
-slug: '/backend/graphql-api/queries/record-list-query'
+slug: '/projects/backend/graphql-api/queries/record-list-query'
 ---

 # Record List Query

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 ## Fetching multiple table records

 Query list of records from a single table.
 Note the `items` key that denotes an array of results will get returned.

 <div class="code-sample">